Tech Tip: The 3 Most Common HDMI Issues and Resolutions

 - Install a conversion device.
 Older devices may be incompatible with newer signal types and require a conversion device to work correctly, especially in a distributed system.
 A scaler device and/or HDCP conversion piece may be required for your display to accept signals from a source it is incompatible with.

-This tech tip has been brought to you by Sam Metivier, Sam is a internal part of our Tech Support team.
-Sam is only a call away for all our installers in the field, never hesitate in giving us a call when you run into a problem.
+This tech tip has been brought to you by Sam Metivier, CTS.
+Sam is a part of our Engineering team.
+AVPro Support is only a call away for all our installers in the field, never hesitate in giving us a call when you run into a problem.
 605-274-6055

 Tech Tip: Working with AVR's and HDCP